int0x03/samples/docs/_chapters/010-chapterbook-theme/010-getting-started.md

 abstract: A guide to quickly setting up your site with this theme.
 ---

+# this is the start of the book
 This is an example chapter page.

 [Learn more about getting started with this theme.]({{ site.baseurl }}/index.html#getting-started)